fernandochata/sample-fetch/README.md

 # sample-fetch

-example of use of the fetch method, using the rickandmorth api [docs here](https://rickandmortyapi.com/documentation/)
+a simple sample of the use of the fetch method, the information update when the button is clicked.

+The data is provided by *the rickandmorth api* [documentation here](https://rickandmortyapi.com/documentation/)

 [live version here](https://fernandochata.github.io/sample-fetch/)